DylanMeeus/springboot_jwt_blog/_posts/2016-10-05-build-a-polymer-app-from-authentication-to-calling-an-api.markdown

 ---
 layout: post
-title: "Build a Polymer App: From Authentication to Calling an API"
+title: "Build Your First App with Polymer and Web Components"
 description: "Build an app using web components and Polymer that interacts with an API and authenticates users with JSON Web Tokens."
 date: 2016-10-05 8:30
 author: